Pepita Seth

-Pepita Seth is a British-born writer and photographer, known for her accounts of the temple arts and rituals of Kerala and her photographs of the widely celebrated captive elephant, Guruvayur Keshavan.
+Pepita Seth is a British-born writer and photographer.
+Her photography features the temple arts and rituals of Kerala and the captive elephant, Guruvayur Keshavan.
 The Government of India honoured her, in 2012, with the Padma Shri, the fourth highest civilian award, for her services to the field of art and culture.

-Biography
+Early life

 Pepita Seth was born in Suffolk, East of England, in a family of farmers.
 Pepita's maternal great grandfather was a soldier who served in the army in the British India.
 As was the custom during those days, Pepita, being a girl, did not have any formal education.
 She, choosing a career in films, studied film editing and got opportunities to work under film directors like Ted Kotcheff and Stanley Donen.

+Career

-However, Pepita's life took a turn when she chanced upon the diary of her grandfather and decided to trace his trails with the British Army and document the movements and landed in Kolkata, in 1970.
+Seth's life took a turn when she chanced upon the diary of her grandfather and decided to trace his trails with the British Army and document the movements and landed in Kolkata, in 1970.

 The journey from Kolkata ended in Guruvayur where she became fascinated by the temple arts and rituals of Kerala.
 For the next nine years, she visited Kerala several times and, in 1979, she found a home and settled in Guruvayur.
 Though, at first, she was denied entry to the Guruvayur Temple, her persistence made the Guruvayur Devaswom Board to relent and she remains the only foreigner to be granted entry to the Temple.

-Pepita was married to the Indian born British actor Roshan Seth but was estranged from her husband in the late 80s.
+She was married to the Indian born British actor Roshan Seth but was estranged from her husband in the late 80s.
 The couple formally divorced in 2004.

-Pepita Seth has extensively covered the rituals and temples of Kerala through her photographs.
+Seth has extensively covered the rituals and temples of Kerala through her photographs.
 Her photographs of the elephant, Guruvayur Keshavan have been published in many magazines and journals including the New York Times and the Guardian.
 It is generally considered that Pepita's photographs of the rituals and temple arts of Kerala have helped promote the image of Kerala as a tourist destination.